KristenWindoloski/ToCS/README.md

 Since the main output we want is concentration-time profiles, we select *Concentration-time profiles* from the drop down menu under the *Output* card.
-Under the *Species* card, we select *Human* species and, while it does not matter in this scenario what we select for the second drop down since we selected human species, we select *Yes* to use human in vitro data.
-We could also select *No* for human in vitro data as well and get the same output.
+Under the *Species* card, we select *Human* species.
 Thus, the first tab should look like the page below.

 <br/><br/>